-Other relevant qualifications or a combination of relevant qualifications and industrial experience may be considered for direct entry to Level 6 in accordance with the University's AP(E)L procedures.
-The

-Admissions Tutors can advise.
+Other relevant qualifications or a combination of relevant qualifications and industrial experience may be considered for direct entry to Level 6 in accordance with the University's RP(E)L procedures.
+The Admissions Tutors can advise.

-European Students wishing to study for an Ordinary degree may seek direct entry, via an AP(E)L claim, for the final year if they have satisfied the following entry requirements:
+European Students wishing to study for an Ordinary degree may be granted direct entry for the final year if they have satisfied the following entry requirements:

-(a).
-Have passed a French DUT or BTS in a relevant discipline;
+- (a).
+Have passed a French DUT or BTS in a relevant discipline; - (b).

-(b).
 Have achieved a minimum of 120 ECTS credits in a relevant discipline (e.g.: German State Certified Engineering Certificate).
-Note: only 90 ECTS credits equivalent to 180 UK credits will be counted for AP(E)L claims.
+Note: only 90 ECTS credits equivalent to 180 UK credits will be counted for RP(E)L claims.

-Again, this will be dealt with current Glyndŵr University AP(E)L regulations.
+Again, this will be dealt with current Glyndŵr University RP(E)L regulations.